Ayush7614/experimenter/app/experimenter/nimbus-ui/README.md

 #### Client-side validation errors

 Client-side validation should be used to prevent invalid mutations from being attempted (i.e. the wrong type or fields that cannot be `null` in the database).
-It should be used to validate fields that are required for launch or to duplicate server-side validation.
+It should NOT be used to validate fields that are required for launch or to duplicate server-side validation.

 #### Required for launch validation